cloudmesh-community/book/chapters/iot/easyplug.md

 Tools -> Arduino/Genuin Arduino

-port oon OSX will loock something like this:
+port oon OSX will lock something like this:

 * /dev/cu.usbmodem1461